otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 ---

-## Step 6: Trigger the Alert:
+## **Step 6: Triggering the Alert**

-- either consecutively drag place the "X" at the discovered coordinates
+- Manually drag and drop the "X" to the identified coordinates.
-- or consecutively call IChing(x,y) function with x and y using the discovered coordinates
+- Alternatively, use the `IChing(x,y)` function with the discovered x and y coordinates.
-- after each hit of the right coordinates the 'runes' array will be populated with values
+- With each correct coordinate input, the 'runes' array gets updated.
-- when the 2 conditions of .... are satisfied, the alert will pop up.
+- Once the conditions are met, the alert activates.

-PS.
-You might need either to switch the debugging mechanizm off which prevents the script from execution or push the debugger 'play' button a few times to finish the script
+> **Note**: You might need to disable the debugging mechanism that halts script execution or hit the debugger's 'play' button multiple times to finalize the script.